robbyemmert/api-map/README.md

 ### Quick Start
 1. Install ApiMap to your project with `npm install --save api-map`

-2. Set up your global API settings, where `resolver` is a function that returns a promise, given a url, method, data, and network settings:
+2. Set up your global API settings, where `resolver` is a function that returns a promise, given a url, method, data, and network settings (read more about resolvers [here](docs/resolvers.md) or see a list of pre-build resolvers available on NPM [here](docs/resolver-list.md)).

 ```javascript
 import { Api } from 'api-map';